MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/shared-ai-studio-and-azure-ml-articles.md

 ---

 > [!NOTE]
-> This article is relevant to both [Azure AI Studio](https://ai.azure.com/) and [Azure Machine Learning studio](https://ml.azure.com/).
+> This article applies to both [Azure AI Studio](https://ai.azure.com/) and [Azure Machine Learning studio](https://ml.azure.com/).
 To learn more about the differences between these two products and which one to use, see [AI Studio or Azure Machine Learning: Which experience should I choose?](/ai/ai-studio-experiences-overview).